GIS Maps and Data

 Adams County’s GIS is maintained by GIS professionals in three areas:

-- The Business Solutions Group, operating under the Innovation and Sustainability Office, creates, maintains and distributes data from a variety of business systems and provides Adams County staff and citizens with a unified approach toward solutions and service.
-View the Business Solutions Group homepage for more information.
+- The Information Technology & innovation (ITi) - Business Solutions Group, creates, maintains and distributes data from a variety of business systems and provides Adams County staff and citizens with a unified approach toward solutions and service.

-- The Information Technology’s (IT) GIS division procures, maintains and manages the GIS, hardware, software, and GIS database systems, for the county and it’s citizens.
-IT GIS Acquires the Aerial and Oblique Imagery and coordinates county GIS initiatives with federal, state and local agencies.
+- The Information Technology & innovation (ITi) - GIS division procures, maintains and manages the GIS, hardware, software, and GIS database systems, for the county.
+ITi GIS Acquires the Aerial and Oblique Imagery and coordinates county GIS initiatives with federal, state and local agencies.